 Elect a Post Representative from the bargaining unit (e.g., excludes management officials).
 At large or widely dispersed missions, members may select separate Post Reps to represent different agencies.
-For example, one Post Rep for USAID and one for State, FAS, BBG, APHIS and FCS.
+For example, one Post Rep for USAID and one for State, FAS, USAGM, APHIS and FCS.

 The Post Rep should notify AFSA Headquarters that the chapter has been formed at give the name(s) of the Post Rep(s).

 RESPONSIBILITIES OF THE POST REP

 - Act as the AFSA point of initial contact for post members experiencing particular difficulties which may lead to a grievance action.